-Employers are turning to Lifestyle Spending Accounts (LSAs) as an incentive for their current employees and as a recruiting tool for new employees.
+Employers are turning to lifestyle spending accounts (LSAs) as an incentive for their current employees and as a recruiting tool for new employees.
 Why?
-Because experienced employees carry a wealth of knowledge, a variety of skills and a mature perspective in their roles.
+Because experienced employees carry a wealth of knowledge, a variety of skills, and a mature perspective in their roles.
 There’s considerable value in developing a successful retention strategy.
 One report even estimated that replacing a single employee, on average, costs you $15,000!
 An LSA is a trendy benefit that appeals to a wide array of employee needs.

 And beyond recruitment and retention, there are plenty of additional benefits!
 You can design an LSA how you’d like, deciding how often funds are distributed into the account and what types of purchases are considered eligible.

 Employees are also drawn to these accounts because, while their LSA funds are taxed, the account itself is funded by you, as the employer.
 Keep reading to learn more about how these accounts benefit employees and why you should consider adding them into your benefits offering mix.
-And listen to this episode of our Benefits Buzz podcast, where we take an in-depth look at the Lifestyle Spending Account.
+Or watch our episode of Benefits Buzz below for tips on how to design an LSA that works for you and your employees.

 Encourage healthy employee habits